quarkly/developer-docs/docs/getting-started.md

    - Call the previously imported **useOverrides** hook to be able to apply overrides;
    - Add **useState** to store the counter state.
 It returns **counter** with the current value and the **setCounter** function to update the value;
-   - Create a **onIncrement** function that will increase the counter digit by 1.
+   - Create an **onIncrement** function that will increase the counter digit by 1.
 We added **useCallback** so that the function is created only when **setCounter** changes, not every time the component is updated.
    - Let's edit the component structure:
      - Replace `{...props}` with the new `{...rest}` we got from **useOverrides**;
      - Display the current `{{counter: ${counter}}}`; value